madrilene/lenesaile.com/src/en/blog/2022-11-19-first-website.md

 The reason it came back into my life was, of course, that there was an error.
 A "forced" update to PHP 8.1 on the server caused the website to fail, so they thought of me, the creator, to fix it.

-Tis picture is familiar to every WordPress developer:
+This picture is familiar to every WordPress developer:

 {% imagePlaceholder "./src/assets/images/blog/ruefetto-php-error.jpg", "", "", "", "Screenshot of many lines of PHP errors caused by a incompability with PHP 8.1", "Hello darkness my old friend." %}